Hillsboro Hops, Jorge Perez Won’t Go Away, Down Boise Hawks 6-5

 Ethan Larrison (W, 3-0) came on the mound in the eleventh to earn the last second win.
 Colton Pate came at the same time to try and earn the save.
 Instead, he got his first blown save (BS-1) and was saddled with his first loss (1-1) of the season.

 The Hops bats were working all night but not with any success until late.
 Gathering eleven hits on the night, the Hops also managed to strand 13 runners on base.
-Five starters counted two hits on their stat column, including Jorge Perez with a double and the winning single.
+Five starters counted two hits on their stat column.
 Two others had one hit.
 Joey Rose had one of those hits, his ninth inning home run tying the game.

 Like the Hops, the Hawks also had eleven hits with no batter having no more than two and several with jut one.
 Daniel Jipping went 2 for 4 with a double and three RBI.